-Required readings, lectures and assignments: Portage courses do not use paper textbooks.
-Students are required to read the online lesson modules written by the course author which contain the standard information covered in a typical course.
+Required readings, lectures and assignments: Students are required to read the online lesson modules written by the course author which contain the standard information covered in a typical course.
 Please note the exam questions are based upon the readings.
 Video lectures which support each lesson module subject should be viewed as many times as is necessary to fully understand the material.